estebanmunchjones2019/academind-next.js-article/Next article.md

 The way to load data to WordPress is through the dashboard, which is a built in front end interface to interact with the backend.

-To access the dashboard, just go to `your-subdomain/wp-admin`, e.g `my-wordpress.sportslink.info/wp-admin`, and enter your credentials you entered when installing it.
+To access the dashboard, just go to `your-subdomain/wp-admin`, e.g `my-wordpress.sportslink.info/wp-admin`, and enter the credentials you set up when installing it.
 This is how the dashboard looks like:

 ![](images/wordpress-1.png)